evercode1/package-for-views/packages/evercode1/view-maker/README.md

 you get also get a working data grid on the index page.

 Our vue template is a simple implementation of a vue.js grid component, which can get you up and running quickly with a sortable, searchable grid.
-The command for that looks like
+The command for that can look like
 this:

 ```